PocketCareS/webportal/README.md

 ## Getting Started

-**Due to emulators not supporting bluetooth, close encounter detection will not work on emulators.**

 ### Prerequisites for installation on local machine

 Before you begin, make sure you satisfy the following requirements in order to run the server on your local system: